-In total throughout the year, 37 students were supported in KS3, either through Maths mentoring, support in class, or, both.
+In total throughout the year, 29 students were supported in KS3, either through Maths mentoring, support in class, or both.

-24 identified students were offered one-to-one and small group sessions to support academic targets in Maths.
-Attendance at these sessions was 86%.
+- 76% of supported identified students achieved Flightpath 4 or above. - 64% of supported identified students made progress or achieved their flightpath. - 3 identified students were offered one-to-one and small group sessions to support academic targets in Maths. - Attendance at these sessions was 86%. - The Maths Mentor supported 5 double lessons per fortnight.